- •

 For detailed ferry policies, check the company’s page on our site or reach out to our support team.

-Make your trip from Kea (Tzia) to Athens (All Ports) an enjoyable adventure with these handy tips for a safe and fun journey!
+Make your trip from Kea (Tzia) to Athens (All Ports) enjoyable with these handy tips for a safe, cozy, and fun experience!

 Arriving at the ferry port in Kea (Tzia)